Activities & Recipes

 Fall activities for all to enjoy

-Free Hayrides to the pumpkin patch Saturdays and Sundays through October 30.
+Free Hayrides to the pumpkin patch Saturdays and Sundays Sept.19-20……26-27 and every weekend in October .
 Saturdays the Hayrides start at 10:00am with the last ride going out at 5:30pm.
 Sundays the Hayrides start at noon with the last ride going out at 5:30pm.
+Please follow all CDC recommendations for wearing a mask while on the hayride and social distance in the field picking pumpkins!

 The Apple Guided Tour